This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Diving in Cozumel

-• How many people are on board?
+• How many people are on the boat?

 Snorkeling the Underwater Museum in Cancun